Online Storage vs. External Hard Drives

 External hard drives continue to shrink physically, while their storage capacity increases, adding to their convenience and portability.
 Thus, the user does not have to be online to access needed data as they are already physically in his or her person.
 Of course, some users might view this as a disadvantage if they dislike carrying their storage devices around all the time.

-Security
+Security Concerns

 External hard drives, along with all the data they contain, could be lost to theft or damaged through natural causes, mechanical failure, or virus attacks.